J4c0b-7burg/1st-project/readme.md

-# The Name of My App
+# PokePlace

-a description of my project
+An interactive pokedex where you will have the abbility to search and favorite many pokemon.

 ### Technologies Used

-- tech
+- Javascript
-- tech 2
+- Html
-- tech 3
+- CSS
-- tech 4
+- jquery

 ### Wireframes